Skip to content

 You can use tabular data from your datasets instead of writing JSON manually.
 Structure your dataset with both configuration rows and data rows:

-reserved_type reserved_rowid avatar name department progress completion score verified status
+reserved_type reserved_rowid avatar name department progress _display_progress completion score verified status

 Download Sample Data - HTML Table